test-editor/deprecated-test-editor-xtext/README.md

 ### The downloaded application won't start

  The editor requires a JDK 1.8 in order to start.
-If you default system JVM is different, you can set the path to the JDK by opening the `eclipse.ini` file and placing the following at the end:
+If your default system JVM is different, you can set the path to the JDK by opening the `eclipse.ini` file and placing the following at the end:

     -vm
     <pathToYourJDK8>